kevinz1194/Kidney-Transplant-Disparities/README.md

 Updated 3/8/23: Added.

+Updated 3/15/23: Sections removed to contain only necessary code for article.

 ### 6. recipients_analysis.Rmd
 Runs survival analysis for EPTS scores in the recipients dataset.
 Requires files produced by candidates.R and recipients.R.

 Updated 3/8/23: Updated to include all post-transplant recipient and competing-risks analyses.

-Updated 3/14/23: Sections removed to contain only necessary code for article.
+Updated 3/15/23: Sections removed to contain only necessary code for article.

 ### 7. recipients_analysis_v2.Rmd